-London has so many things to see and do, it might seem daunting to try and do everything in just seven days.
+London has so many things to see and do, that it might seem daunting to visit everything in just seven days.
 With this handy blog, we’ll help you uncover the very best things to do in London over the course of one week.
-If you plan well, seven days is more than enough time to cover the major London attractions, and purchasing in advance for things like Tower of London tickets is a good idea.
+If you plan well, 7 days is more than enough time to tour the major London attractions.

-Following an exhaustive day of culture, you should treat yourself and see a West End show.
-Theatreland offers an unbelievable selection of world-class musicals, serious plays and hilarious comedies – it would be criminal to miss out when visiting London.
+Following an exhaustive day of culture, you should treat yourself to a West End show.
+Theatreland offers an unbelievable selection of world-class musicals, serious plays and hilarious comedies.
+It would be criminal to miss these when visiting London.

 London’s Oxford Street is a world-renowned shopping destination, but London is also filled with outstanding markets, perfect for the ardent shopper looking for something artisan or unique.
 You can decide for yourself which you would like to visit, but we particularly recommend Spitalfields (ideal for independent designers), Camden (alternative music and vintage clothing), Portobello (for antiques) and Borough Market (for the best artisan and premium UK food).

 A charming Thames river cruise is an extraordinary way of seeing the city one last time on your final evening.
-Revel in unforgettable views of London as you drift past the Houses of Parliament, Tower Bridge and the London Eye – total bliss!
+Revel in unforgettable views of London as you drift past the Houses of Parliament, Tower Bridge and the London Eye.

 Have you planned for your trip to London?